marcelOlecram/transform-editor-additional-tools/README.md

 ## About
 The custom transfor inspector idea came from this [tutorial](http://naplandgames.com/blog/2016/08/27/unity-3d-tutorial-custom-transform-inspector/).

-The custom input manager come from the necessity to add easily new joysticks or any input element the fastest way possible The purpose of this repository is to expand functionality.
+The purpose of this repository is to expand functionality to the default transform inspector component.

+Developed under _Unity 2019.4.8f1_

-The project uses a [MIT License](https://github.com/marcelOlecram/unity-custom-transform/blob/master/LICENSE).
+The project uses a MIT License.
 Use it as you want it

 The basic Transform inspector in Unity only provides Position, Rotation and Scale information.
 This custom transform inspector, expand from this, adding: